-Dr Lama Hamadeh is a lecturer/Senior lecturer in Mathematics and Module Leader for the following undergraduate modules:
+Dr Lama Hamadeh is a lecturer in the Physics and Mathematics department, currently teaching the following undergraduate modules:

 - Numerical Methods and Algorithms

 - Mathematical Modelling and Analysis of PDEs

 - Reduced-Order Models

 - Machine Learning for Prediction and Optimisation

 Opportunities arise to carry out postgraduate research towards an MPhil / PhD in the areas identified above.
 Further information may be obtained on the NTU Research Degrees website https://www.ntu.ac.uk/research/research-degrees-at-ntu.

 - A member of The Institute of Physics (IOP)